epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 	This will clone the version 2.5.3; replace "2.5.3" by another tag or the "stable" branch as needed.
 	This command will also name the remote repository mmsi.

-	You might want to create a local branch named master, in order to upload the configuration later (optionnal):
+	You might want to create a local branch named master, in order to upload the configuration later (optional):

 	```
 	git checkout -b master